 I was really surprised to see their amazing work.
-Especially their technique of using Flash Once effect in the presentations to create 2D Flat Animated Short Movies.
+Especially their technique of using the Flash Once effect in the presentations to create 2D Flat Animated Short Movies.
 My eyes were just wide-open and immediately tons of ideas sparked into my mind which helped me to create many animation tutorials on my Youtube Channel.

 How Flash Once Effect behaves?

 The Flash Once falls under the Entrance animation category in PowerPoint and when you apply this effect to objects like Text Boxes or Pictures then during the slideshow the objects flashes on the screen for a very short time according to the Total Duration Timings of the effect.

 If I am not wrong then the objects stay on the screen for the tenth part of the Total Duration Timings of the Flash Once animation.
 As an example, draw 4 Rectangles having different Fill Color on the slide and apply the following Duration Timings to each of the rectangles.

-When you will see the Slideshow, the Blue Rectangle will stay on the screen for 0.10 Seconds (10th of 1 Second), the Red Rectangle will stay for 1 Second (10th of 10 Seconds), Yellow for 2 seconds (10th of 20 Seconds) and Green for 3 Seconds (10th of 30 Seconds duration).
+When you will see the Slideshow, the Blue Rectangle will stay on the screen for 0.10 Seconds (10th of 1 Second), the Red Rectangle will stay for 1 Second (10th of 10 Seconds), the Yellow for 2 seconds (10th of 20 Seconds) and Green for 3 Seconds (10th of 30 Seconds duration).